Updated as of March 14, 2017:

-New survey: Tell us what you think about the new guidelines on the introduction of peanuts to babies
+Webinar on the new guidelines for the introduction of peanut to babies

 The food allergy community received some excellent news with the release of guidelines for the introduction of peanut to babies.
 The Addendum Guidelines for the Prevention of Peanut Allergy in the U.S. (a report from the National Institute of Allergy and Infectious Diseases (NIAID)) is a very positive step forward in preventing the development of peanut allergy.